The Tipping Point (Tears for Fears album): Promotion

 "The Tipping Point" was released as the album's lead single on 7 October 2021.
 The music video for the track was directed by Matt Mahurin.
 The second single was "No Small Thing", released 3 December 2021, and accompanied by a collage music video directed by Vern Moen.
 The song was described as a restarting point after the band had been unhappy with the first version of the album, which was dominated by tracks that had been created with younger producers.

 The third single, "Break the Man", was released on 13 January 2022.
 The song is about patriarchy and marks the first time Tears for Fears have released an original song as a single not written or co-written by Roland Orzabal.
 Smith had tweeted a snippet of the song in 2018, though the chorus lyric had originally been "kill the man" instead of "break the man".
 An animated video (directed by WeAreMonkeys, with animation by Mihai Wilson) was premiered on 10 February 2022.
 A music video for "My Demons" was released on 1 June 2022, directed by Heather Gildroy and featuring the dancer Ed Monroe.
 Earlier, Orzabal had joked that the song sounded as if it was written for Depeche Mode.
 On 18 August 2022 the band released a fifth single and video - this time for the song "Long, Long, Long Time".
 In an interview with RetroPop Magazine Curt Smith explained that the song is basically about how he and Roland learned to solve disagreements through honest and open dialogue.
 Once again Heather Gildroy directed the video, though this time with Justin Daashuur Hopkins.
+A sixth single from the album, "Rivers of Mercy", was announced in June 2023.
+Inspired by the ordeal of the 2020 lockdowns, Orzabal declared the track as "probably my favourite song on the whole album."